Utumno/Utumno.github.io/source/_posts/2014-01-05-pythons-super.markdown

       File "<stdin>", line 4, in method
     RuntimeError: maximum recursion depth exceeded while calling a Python object

-And this pretty much explains the second question I had.
-In [Python's Super is nifty, but you can't use it](https://fuhm.net/super-harmful/)
+And this pretty much explains the second question I had. <!-- more --> In [Python's Super is nifty, but you can't use it](https://fuhm.net/super-harmful/)
-(Previously: Python's Super Considered Harmful) it says
+(Previously: Python's Super Considered Harmful) we read:

 > People omit calls to `super(...).__init__` if the only superclass is 'object', as, after all, `object.__init__` doesn't do anything!
 However, this is very incorrect.
 Doing so will cause other classes' `__init__` methods to not be called.